Codecademy/docs/content/python/concepts/requests-module/terms/post/post.md

 ---
-Title: '.post()'
+Title: ".post()"
-Description: 'Sends a POST request to a web server and returns a response object.'
+Description: "Sends a POST request to a web server and returns a response object."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'APIs'
+  - "APIs"
-  - 'HTTP'
+  - "HTTP"
-  - 'Queries'
+  - "Queries"
-  - 'Requests'
+  - "Requests"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/analyze-data-with-python'
+  - "paths/analyze-data-with-python"
 ---

 The **`.post()`** method sends a `POST` request to a web server and it returns a response object.